zhuli19901106/coursera-learning/README.md

 # coursera-learning
-My lab works on Coursera, all locked with passwords.
+My lab works on Coursera, all secured with passwords.

+Courera has an honor code, requesting that you should never make any content of your homework publicly available.
+So I lock mines up with passwords in archives.

+It's just for the sake of preservation, not sharing.